AT A GLANCE

 In every facet of life, we seek to live the stories God wants us to live.
 We creatively express His image.
 Our athletes strive together every day, creating lasting bonds and finding great success along the way.
 Our musicians offer witness by mastering their craft and performing on campus, in Chicago, and around the world.
 Whether you’re interested in drama, visual arts, or macroeconomics or you just need to kick a soccer ball sometimes, there is space for you to grow and live out that aspect of your story.

 Plus, Chicago is less than an hour away, with events, ministry opportunities, internships, and just plain fun on virtually every block.

 But we don’t end there.
-If you would like an in-depth experience, Wheaton in Chicago offers the opportunity to live and study for a semester in the Woodlawn neighborhood.
-Students also have the opportunity to study at HoneyRock (Wheaton College’s Outdoor Center for Leadership Development) and our Black Hills Science Station.
-Students study and serve abroad through our Global and Experiential Learning Initiative in many countries throughout the world.
+If you would like to enjoy a more immersive experience, Wheaton in Chicago offers the opportunity to live and study for a semester in the city’s Woodlawn neighborhood.
+Students also have the opportunity to study at HoneyRock, Wheaton College’s Outdoor Center for Leadership Development, and our Black Hills Science Station.
+Students study and serve abroad through our Global Programs and Studies (GPS) Initiative in many countries throughout the world.

 We’d love to get to know you and welcome you as you are!
-To come for a visit or an overnight stay at one of our Wheaton Connection overnight visit events, check out wheaton.edu/visit.
+To come for a campus visit or an overnight stay at one of our Wheaton Connection overnight visit events, check out wheaton.edu/visit.
 To apply for admission, including via the Common App, head to wheaton.edu/apply.
-Follow us on Facebook or Instagram @wheatoncollegeil; Twitter @wheatoncollege.